dxw/playbook/playbook.md

 ### Managing delivery
 >"The delivery manager sets the team up for successful delivery.
-Remove obstacles, or blockers to progress, constantly helping the team become more self organising.
+They remove obstacles, or blockers to progress, constantly helping the team become more self organising.
 They enable the work a team does rather than impose how it’s done."
 >
 >-- <cite>[Government Digital Service](https://www.gov.uk/service-manual/the-team/delivery-manager.html)</cite>